-Section 2 of the federal Voting Rights Act prohibits a state or political subdivision from imposing voting qualifications, standards, practices, or procedures that result in the denial or abridgment of a citizen's right to vote on account of race, color, or status as a member of a language minority group.
+According to data compiled by the National Conference of State Legislatures, North Dakota is 1 of 13 states that have multimember districts.
+Section 2 of the federal Voting Rights Act prohibits a state or subdivision imposing from qualifications, standards, practices, or procedures that result in the denial or abridgment of a citizen's right to vote on account of race, color, or status as a member of a language minority group.
 A violation of Section 2 may be proved through a showing that as a result of the challenged practice or standard, the challengers of the plan did not have an equal opportunity to participate in the political process and to elect candidates of their choice.

-Most of the decisions under the Voting Rights Act have involved questions regarding the use of multimember districts to dilute the voting strengths of racial and language minorities.
+Many of the decisions under the Voting Rights Act have involved questions regarding the use of multimember districts to dilute the voting strengths of racial and language minorities.
 In Reynolds, the United States Supreme Court held that multimember districts are not unconstitutional per se; however, the Court has indicated it prefers single-member districts, at least when the courts draw the districts in fashioning a remedy for an invalid plan.
 The Court has stated that a redistricting plan including multimember districts will constitute an invidious discrimination only if it can be shown that the plan, under the circumstances of a particular case, would operate to minimize or eliminate the voting strength of racial or political elements of the voting population.

 The landmark case addressing a Section 2 challenge is Thornburg v.
 Gingles, 478 U.S. 39 (1986).
-In that case, the Supreme Court stated that a minority group challenging a redistricting plan must prove that (1) the minority is sufficiently large and geographically compact to constitute a majority in a single-member district; (2) the minority is politically cohesive; and (3) in the absence of special circumstances, bloc voting by the majority usually defeats the minority's preferred candidate.
+In that case, the Supreme Court stated that a minority group challenging a redistricting plan must prove that:

+- The minority is sufficiently large and geographically compact to constitute a majority in a single-member district; - 2.
+The minority is politically cohesive; and - In the absence of special circumstances, bloc voting by the majority usually defeats the minority's preferred candidate.
 To prove that bloc voting by the majority usually defeats the minority group, the use of statistical evidence is necessary.